maalin2/flash-clone/README.md

 # flash clone
-adobe flash but a webapp
+adobe flash (the animation bit) but a next.js webapp
-want to focus on animations not actionscript. also next.js learning experience